salmanfrds/OOP_CaseStudy/README.md

 - regEmployee
 - Testing & Code Improvement

-Wellcome to our groups program, we crate a payroll management systemn, the user(manager) can access this program and calculate the employees salary, it has 4 main features.
+Welcome to our group’s program!
+We have created a payroll management system that allows the user (manager) to access the program and calculate the employees’ salaries.
+The system has four main features:

 1. Register Employee
-2. Check out and Check in the employee working time
+2. Check-in and Check-out of employee working time
-3. Calculate employees salary per work hours
+3. Calculate employees’ salary per work hour
-4. Track record of the employee recent hours of working(22 first working hours)
+4. Track record of the employee’s recent working hours (first 22 working hours)

-The class diagram will be provided later.
+The class diagram will be provided in I-taleem.m